shengwen-tw/quadrotor-lqr-simulator/README.md

-# quadrotor LQR controller simulator
+# Quadrotor Linear Quadratic Regulator Simulator

 A state-dependent LQR controller simulator for quadrotor written in MATLAB.